Ernyoke/algorithms-ts/README.md

     * Is Number Prime

 * Miscellaneous
-    * Is Paranthesis Order Balanced
+    * Is Parenthesis Order Balanced
     * Sort By Binary Ones